Nate-Wessel/how2osm/readme.md

 This approach breaks the address down into its parts to make the result more machine readable.

 Tags, or at least their _keys_ are always in English, usually British English since that's where OSM originated.
-For names however (the tag for this is `name=*`), the practice is to always use the local language, for example `name=臺灣`, while the English name can be given like `name:en=Taiwan`.
+For names however (the tag for this is [`name=*`](https://wiki.openstreetmap.org/wiki/Key:name)), the practice is to always use the local language, for example `name=臺灣`, while the English name can be given like `name:en=Taiwan`.

 At this point, you may be noticing that I'm describing tagging with words like "could", "may", "the practice is"...
 This is because there's no single authority on what tags are valid or how they need to be constructed except for the technical constraint that both the keys and values are text strings.
 Instead, the OSM community has established and documented a wide range of norms for tagging common, and not so common, features.
 The best way to find these is by searching the [OSM wiki](https://wiki.openstreetmap.org/), or perhaps by looking at what's on the map in an area you're familiar with.
 Tags that stray outside the norms are technically allowed but in general are of little value.
 Applications that ingest OSM data won't support them and other mappers likely won't know what to do with them either.
 Because of this, it can be important to know that a restaurant is `amenity=restaurant`, while a laundromat is `shop=laundry`.
 Why is it a shop and not also an amenity?
-Well, for the same reason that you have a tailbone: because it started out that way and now it's pretty baked in and not causing any harm.
+Well, for the same reason that you have a tailbone: because it started out that way and now it's pretty baked in and it's not causing any harm.
 There are a lot of little idiosyncrasies like that, but they're not too hard to remember after a while.

 Another important difference from many spatial datasets is that there's no real concept of completeness for tagging.
 What tags would exhaustively describe a restaurant for example?
 OSM is always a work in progress.
 Often the first person to add something to the map does something very simple: saying, "there's a restaurant here" (`amenity=restaurant`) and then a month later someone comes by and adds the tag `cuisine=tibetan`, telling us that it serves Tibetan food.
 Later on, someone may add the name and a web address for the restaurant, a phone number, a list of payment methods accepted, whether they serve vegetarian dishes, how accessible the place is, the hours... any combination of any of these tags may be found together.
+Just when you think you've completed a feature, someone will come along and point out that the building has a grey, slate, Mansard style roof ([`roof:colour=gray`](https://wiki.openstreetmap.org/wiki/Key:roof:colour), [`roof:material=slate`](https://wiki.openstreetmap.org/wiki/Key:roof:material), [`roof:shape=mansard`](https://wiki.openstreetmap.org/wiki/Tag:roof:shape%3Dmansard)).
+It's truly never done.

 ### Spatial Data + Tags

 Tags can be applied to nodes, ways, or relations, and there's not always a prescribed spatial type needed to define a given feature.
 To take up the restaurant example again, in many dense areas, restaurants are mostly mapped as points, especially if they share a building with other uses.
 But if a restaurant has its own building, then the `amenity=restaurant` tag might go on the polygon representing the building.
 If that building happened to have an interior courtyard, it would need to be mapped as a relation (because the polygon's inner ring would make it a multi-geometry) and the restaurant tags would go on the relation.

-As I indicated before, tagging is also optional.
-Most nodes in the database have no tags at all and simply serve to help define the shapes of the lines or polygons that reference them.
+As I indicated before, tagging is also somewhat optional.
+Most nodes in the database have no tags at all and simply serve to help define the shapes of the tagged lines or polygons that reference them.

 As you can see, OSM's data structure is enormously flexible.
-This is a huge strength, given the enormous variety of real things out there in the world that we want to describe, but it can in equal measure be a liability for those who want to use OSM to answer "simple" questions like "How many restaurants are there in Toronto?"
+This is a huge strength, given the enormous variety of real things out there in the world that we want to describe, but it can in equal measure be a liability for those who want to use OSM to answer "simple" questions like "How many Korean restaurants are there in Toronto?"

-## Strengths and Weaknesses of OSM for data science
+## Strengths and Weaknesses of OSM for mapping and data science

 OSM seems like the kind of thing you might either love or hate, but are unlikely to have ambivalent feelings about, at least if you're a geospatial nerd like me.
 Its great for some applications and for others might just drive you insane.

 ### Strengths

-#### Flexibility in describing thew world
+#### Flexibility in describing the world

 As described in the previous section, OSM has great flexibility for describing things in the real world.
 The structure of tagging means we can add information as it becomes available, add detail to entities that are already in the database, and also describe things at various levels of detail, both spatially and in terms of attributes.

 #### OSM spans boundaries

 For much of my life, most of the world's geospatial data was collected and administered by government agencies.
 These agencies did great work, right up to the edge of their jurisdiction and then beyond that was a vast, blank _terra incognita_.
 OpenStreetMap may include boundaries, but they sit inside of a global dataset and aren't fundamental to how the map gets made.
-This means you can use OSM to analyse X or Y in North America, or within 500km of some point, without to a large degree worrying about administrative differences in data collection.
+This means you can use OSM to analyse X or Y in North America, or within 500km of some point, without worrying about administrative differences in data collection.

 ![A cycling route crossing international borders](./images/cross-border-route.png)

 #### Implicit topology

-The topological (and cross-border) nature of OSM data makes it particularly well suited to transportation applications like finding walking or cycling directions from A to B. Indeed, this is the aspect of OSM to date that's been the most monetized, but it's also available to  you for free thanks to a wide range of routing applications.
+The topological (and cross-border) nature of OSM data makes it particularly well suited to transportation applications like finding walking or cycling directions from A to B. Indeed, this is the aspect of OSM to date that's been the most monetized, but it's also available to  you for free thanks to a wide range of open-source routing applications.

 #### Version control